justinpyron/presidents-rag/README.md

 ### Knowledge Base
 Answers are based on the Wikipedia articles of all US Presidents and Secretaries of State.
 These articles were scraped using [Wikipedia's OpenSearch API](https://www.mediawiki.org/wiki/API:Opensearch).
-The `text/` and `chunks/` directories contain the raw text files.
+The `text/` directory contains the raw text files.

 ### Models
 1. A model to create vector embeddings of documents and questions.
-I use a [Sentence Transformer](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
+I use an [SBERT Sentence Transformer](https://sbert.net/docs/sentence_transformer/usage/usage.html).
+2. A model to compute similarity between a query and context document (a "re-ranker").
+I use an [SBERT Cross Encoder](https://sbert.net/docs/cross_encoder/usage/usage.html).
-2. A generative chatbot to answer context-enriched queries.
+3. A generative chatbot to answer context-enriched queries.
 I use [OpenAI's gpt-4o-mini](https://platform.openai.com/docs/models#gpt-4o-mini).

 ### Workflow
 In simple terms, the RAG system transforms a user's query into a prompt enriched with context from the knowledge base.